An excellent choice if you want your wireless earbuds to be a calling headset first, and music listening earbuds second.

 TaoTronics SoundLiberty 88 Alternatives

-TaoTronics SoundLiberty 92 (Review): We already compared these two true wireless earbuds throughout this review, but to summarize: 88’s are better to take phone calls, picking up your voice clearer, while more effectively eliminating surrounding noise.
+TaoTronics SoundLiberty 92 review: We already compared the 2 true wireless earbuds throughout this review, but to summarize: 88’s are better to take phone calls, picking up your voice clearer, while more effectively eliminating surrounding noise.
 92′ sound more full, but the 88’s midrange and treble are more detailed.
 However, the price difference is quite huge: SoundLiberty 92 costs under $40, while you have to spend around $60 for SoundLiberty 88’s.

-Apple AirPods 2: Sound-wise they’re quite the same, having a lot of clarity in the midrange and treble, which provides a better vocal rendition.
+Apple AirPods 2 review: Sound-wise they’re quite the same, having a lot of clarity in the midrange and treble, which provides a better vocal rendition.
 However, AirPods 2 offer a better iOS integration, providing good connectivity and extra features.
 Their charging case can also charge wirelessly.

 |Weight:||12g both earbuds|